 Right triangle: A triangle with one internal 90-degree angle

-Cube: A three-dimensional square
+Cube: A three-dimensional figure with six identical square faces

 Cylinder: A tube-shaped object